ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README_CaveatsInstallingOnSELinux.md

         </Directory>
     </IfModule>

-Then, things should work on SELinux.
+Then, finish the rest of the AIFCOMSS installation; and then things should work on SELinux.